hashicorp/terraform/website/source/docs/providers/aws/r/vpc_peering_accepter.html.markdown

 * `auto_accept` - (Optional) Whether or not to accept the peering request.
 Defaults to `false`.
 * `tags` - (Optional) A mapping of tags to assign to the resource.

+### Removing `aws_vpc_peering_connection_accepter` from your configuration

+AWS allows a cross-account VPC Peering Connection to be deleted from either the requester's or accepter's side.
+However, Terraform only allows the VPC Peering Connection to be deleted from the requester's side by removing the corresponding `aws_vpc_peering_connection` resource from your configuration.
+Removing a `aws_vpc_peering_connection_accepter` resource from your configuration will remove it from your statefile and management, **but will not destroy the VPC Peering Connection.**

 ## Attributes Reference

 All of the argument attributes except `auto_accept` are also exported as result attributes.